- SUMMER CAMP Ages 6-16

 The three registration stations upon your arrival are.

-Yes, some children do experience missing home and it is perfectly normal.
-You have been their wonderful providers and it is all new and different.
-We are very in tune with watching for and caring for those who experience missing home.
-We acknowledge their feelings and are sympathetic but we do not encourage it.
+Yes, some children do miss home and it is perfectly normal.
+You have been their wonderful providers and this is a completely new environment for them.
+We are very in tune with watching for and caring for those who miss home.
+We acknowledge their feelings and are sympathetic, but we do not encourage it.
 Helping your child to adjust is a team effort at Circle F. It has been our experience that campers want to tell their parents much more about the difficult aspects of their new camp life rather than their new friends and adventures.
 Please realize that to campers you are their confidant, which is a wonderful thing.
 Your child wants someone to know how hard it all is.
-To us, they want to appear brave and may not confide any negative feelings, again perfectly normal.
-They cannot see their own growth but we can and are always willing to share with you.
+To us, they want to appear brave and may not confide any negative feelings, which again, is perfectly normal.
+They cannot see their own growth, but we can and are always willing to share with you.
 Last but not least, they truly miss you and worry that you are not okay without them.
-It is so important in your correspondence with your child to stay positive in your conversation.
-Please don’t tell them that “the dog can’t sleep”, “the cat cries all day” or you are “so sad without them”.
-I can tell you that the only children that have gone home because of missing home were because they were not encouraged to adjust.
-Please let your child grow and spread their wings.
-What a blessing for them to realize that they can complete something that may not be easy for them.
-Please trust that we are caring for and nurturing your child through this adjustment and will not let them be miserable.
-We want your child to have the most exciting and memorable experience possible.
+It is so important in your correspondence with your child to stay positive.
+Please don’t tell them that “the dog can’t sleep,” “the cat cries all day,” or you are “so sad without them.”
+Please trust that we are caring for and nurturing your child through this adjustment.
+Our goal is for your child to have the most exciting and memorable experience possible.

-This year in sessions one, two, and three the whole camp will take a trip to an area attraction.
+Sessions One, Two, and Three will participate in an all-camp trip to an area attraction.
 Campers under the age of ten will be traveling to LEGOLAND.
-Campers over the age of ten will go to an area waterpark such as Typhoon Lagoon, Aquatica, or Blizzard Beach.
+Campers over the age of ten will go to an area waterpark such as Typhoon Lagoon, Aquatica, or Blizzard Beach

 Session Four – Magic Kingdom